project-pitch-arg/arg/README.md

 ### `node server.mjs`

 Starts the node server.
-Before starting server change the ip_address to new servers ip this variable can be found inside src/Internalwebsite/CommonCode/CommonCode.jsx.
+Before starting server change the ip_address to the new server's ip address.
+This variable can be found inside src/Internalwebsite/CommonCode/CommonCode.jsx.
 After doing this you should run 'npm run build' in the arg directory.
 Then you can run this command and everything should be up and running.